rdvntpl/ApolloniaDental/README.md

 # ApolloniaDental
 This is NodeJS, ExpressJS and MongoDB based A Dental Medicine Center Example Project </br>
 The Frontend built with EJS and Bootstrap

 ### Prerequisites
- NodeJS, NPM, MongoDB are installed.
+NodeJS, NPM, MongoDB are required to be installed.

 ### Setting Up
 Clone the repo